 - Option Schools/Programs: Advanced Placement (AP) Network at Wakefield, Arlington Tech at the Arlington Career Center, H-B Woodlawn (Grades 9-12), Spanish Immersion Program at Wakefield, and the International Baccalaureate (IB) Program at Washington-Liberty.

-- Information Night: Watch the High School Information Night is on Monday, Nov.
+- Information Night: Virtual High School Information Night is on Monday, Nov.
 1, 2021 at 7 p.m.
 Families will be able to watch the event on Livestream.
 In addition, each middle school offers a school-based information session for families.

 - Waitlists: High school neighborhood transfer waitlists will be maintained by the APS Welcome Center until May 2, 2022.
 Options seats are continuously filled throughout the school year as seats become available.
 Families will be notified if they are on the waitlist and a seat becomes available.
 If families do not accept or decline a seat by the deadline, the available seat is given to the next student on the waitlist.
 All waitlists reset when the options and transfers period begins each year, so families must reapply if they are still interested in attending a school or program they applied to previously.